Influences on Faculty Uptake from a Faculty Learning Community: Results

-Our research used various sources of data, in order to distinguish one data source from the other the presented data will end with~[I] to signify an interview,~[M] for a Fellowship/disciplinary meeting, and~[F] for forum discussion and homework assignments.
+Ron, Charlie, and Molly teach introductory physics courses, but have different student populations.
+They vary in their teaching experience, motivations to join the Fellowship, and material implementation.
+Ron is a pre-tenure professor teaching a lecture-only introductory physics course, Charlie is tenured teaching an introductory physics course for non-physics science majors, and Molly is a pre-tenure faculty member who teaches a studio-based (integrated lab and lecture) physics course taken primarily by biology majors.

+Each one of the Fellows were motivated to join the Fellowship for different reasons.
+Ron was motivated to join to “meet like-minded people” and to learn how to prepare lectures using “evidence-based approaches.”
+Molly and Charlie were motivated to join in order to improve their classes.
+Charlie tries to find new ways he can improve his teaching every couple of semesters.
+Molly on the other hand teaches a class that is focused on giving students the space to explore physics phenomena through the use of experiments and because of this, Molly wanted to learn how to assess her students on these lab skills.

+In order to look for themes that influence Fellow's design and implementation of 3DL material, we cross-analyzed each case by comparing and contrasting reoccurring ideas from each one of the four stages of a Fellows’ PR\&A and the ways in which they affected the Fellows outlook on 3DL.
 Our data analysis revealed three themes that were influencing all three of our Fellows.
-These themes include Motivation/Ability to change assessment practices, material placement and participation in instruction, and engagement in social interactions.
-These themes are present in multiple places of our Fellow’s PR\&A, and their location can be found in Table~\ref{tab:themes}.
+These themes include alignment of assessment and instructional practices, material placement and participation in instruction, and engagement in social interactions.

+Below we present our themes and how they connect to each Fellow’s outlook on 3DL with supporting evidence from each Fellow’s case.
+Because we used multiple sources of data, we distinguish them by using~[I] to signify an interview,~[M] for a Fellowship or disciplinary meeting, and~[F] for forum discussions and homework assignments.